lingduoduo/CheatSheet/notes.md

 12/8/2022
 "The most common way people give up their power is by thinking they don’t have any" ~ Alice Walker

+12/20/2022
+We don’t see things as they are, we see them as we are.